RestComm/vmstat-report-tool/readme.txt

 How to make vmstat produce statistics files

 1 - Start vmstat using the following command 'vmstat -n -a -t 1 > vmstat.csv'
+This tool also support jstat output files, running the command 'jstat <-option> -t <jvm_pid> 1s > jstat.csv Please refer to jstat help for available options.
+This tool supports most of them.

 2 - This will produce a .csv file that can be used by this tool